Thermokarst: Thermokarst lakes

-A thermokarst lake, also called a thaw lake, tundra lake, thaw depression, or tundra pond, refers to a body of freshwater, usually shallow, that is formed in a depression formed by thawing ice-rich permafrost.
+A thermokarst lake, also called a thaw lake, tundra lake, thaw depression, or tundra pond, is a body of freshwater, usually shallow, that is formed in a depression formed by thawing ice-rich permafrost.
 A key indicator of thermokarst lakes is the occurrence of excess ground ice as well as having an ice content with greater than 30% by volume.
 Thermokarst lakes tend to form and disappear in a cyclical manner, resulting in a predictable life cycle (see "life cycle" below).
 Continued thawing of the permafrost substrate can lead to the drainage and eventual disappearance of thermokarst lakes, leaving them, in such cases, a geomorphologically temporary phenomenon, formed in response to a warming climate.

 These lakes are typically found in arctic and subarctic lowlands, including the western Canadian Arctic (e.g. Banks Island, Victoria island), the Alaskan coastal plain, interior Yukon Territory and the alluvial lowlands of northern Eurasia and Siberia.
 The presence of thaw lakes in a region results in a thermal disturbance as the water warms the ground.

 The depth of permafrost below a lake will generally be shallower and if the lake is of sufficient depth, a talik is present.
 The general morphology (shape, depth, circumference) is variable, with some thaw lakes oriented, meaning they are generally elongated in a specific direction.
 Though their formation mechanism has not been definitively proven, it is believed to be related to the prevailing winds or storms.
 The disturbance (of either kind) leads to overall warming and melting of ground ice, after which surface subsidence occurs allowing for water infiltration of either surface water or melted ground ice.

-Teshekpuk Lake on the Alaska North Slope within the National Petroleum Reserve-Alaska is the largest thermokarst lake in the world.
+Teshekpuk Lake on the Alaska North Slope within the National Petroleum Reserve–Alaska is the largest thermokarst lake in the world.